 What is the Doomsday Clock?

-words that paint a very vivid picture.
-As our definition states, “the day of the Last Judgment, at the end of the world; nuclear destruction of the world; given to or marked by forebodings or predictions of impending calamity; especially concerned with or predicting future universal destruction.”
-As you can see, it’s about as bottom line as it can get.
-Other words associated with doomsday are just as expressive, like
+Doomsday is one of those evocative words that paint a very vivid picture.
+As we define doomsday: “the day of the Last Judgment, at the end of the world; nuclear destruction of the world; given to or marked by forebodings or predictions of impending calamity; especially concerned with or predicting future universal destruction.”
+As you can see, it’s about as bottom-line as it can get.
+Other words associated with doomsday are just as expressive, like Armageddon and apocalypse.

-Why is the Doomsday Clock now set at two minutes?
+Why is the Doomsday Clock now set at 100 seconds?

-Some other notable changes to the time on the clock are when it advanced 30 seconds in 2017.
+Another notable change to the time on the clock was when it advanced 30 seconds in 2017.
 The furthest it has been from midnight was 17 minutes back in 1991, as the Soviet Union fell apart.
 It’s been reset a total of 23 times (and counting) since 1947.
-Here’s a nice animation of how the clock has moved forward and backwards over the years.

 How often does the clock change?